vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

     dependencies
 -   Describe how to set up a Spring Boot app to connect to a MySQL database locally
--   Describe how to set up a Spring Boot app running on CF to connect to a MySQL CF Service
+-   Describe how to set up a Spring Boot app running on TAS to connect to a MySQL Service
 -   Use JDBC Template to perform CRUD database operations

 ## Get started